gtzjh/MyModels/README.md

 model = "cat"                # Model selection: "lgb", "cat", "rf", "dt", respectively representing LightGBM, CatBoost, Random Forest, Decision Tree. results_dir = "results/CAT"  # The folder where all results are saved.
 By default, a folder with the same name as the model abbreviation is created under the'results' folder. trials = 50                  # The number of Trials performed using the Optuna tuning parameter.
 The more Trials are conducted, the more hyperparameter possibilities will be traversed.
 The default value is 50.
-You do not need to modify it if not necessary. shap_ratio = 0.1             # The proportion of samples used to calculate the SHAP value.
+You do not need to modify it if not necessary. test_ratio = 0.3             # Ratio for test set shap_ratio = 0.1             # The proportion of samples used to calculate the SHAP value.
 The default is 10%.
-Increasing this value will increase the running time but yield relatively more accurate results, and vice versa. cross_valid = 6              # [No modification] The number of times each Trial is cross-verified using Optuna. random_state = 6             # The global random seed for model training, cross-validation turning, and testing.
+Increasing this value will increase the running time but yield relatively more accurate results, and vice versa. cross_valid = 5              # [No modification] The number of times each Trial is cross-verified using Optuna. random_state = 0             # The global random seed for model training, cross-validation turning, and testing.
 ```

 ### 2.2 SHAP Interpretation and Plotting